How do you get a death certificate in Australia?

 Typical uses:

-- One copy per bank where the deceased held accounts (often 2 to 3 banks)
+| Each bank where the deceased held accounts | 1 per bank (often 2 to 3 banks) |

 The free Australian Death Notification Service lets you notify many of these institutions through a single online form, but most of them will still ask for a certified copy of the death certificate before they release funds or close the account.